Top

 Do you ever get inspiration from junk?
 I mean, like it just kinda begs to be made into something and the vision is real the minute you see it.
-JC, my husband, does not.
-Bless his heart…hahaha… He tries, but is one that needs some direction to see things in a different light.
+Some do not.
+They try but some needs some direction to see things in a different light.
 That is what I’m here for, right?!
 Take this set of bed posts and misfit table legs.
 Do you see anything there?
 Let me show you how I turn it into a DIY quilt rack.

 First, here’s some background on these pieces.
 The set of spindle legs came from one of the greatest hauls I ever had.
 I mention it back in this post from 2014 where I scored feed sacks for a dollar and upholstered a chair.
 See HERE.
 Got myself a whole barrel full of table legs for $10!
 SCORE!
 I have used them in various posts to create oodles of fun.
 Ya can’t beat that.